Matsuyama defends Phoenix Open title with playoff win

 - Posted 06 Feb 2017 08:20

-REUTERS: Japan's red-hot Hideki Matsuyama maintained his sizzling run of form as he successfully defended his Phoenix Open title with a playoff victory over American Webb Simpson at the TPC Scottsdale in Arizona on Sunday.
+REUTERS: Japan's red-hot Hideki Matsuyama maintained his sizzling run of form, successfully defending his Phoenix Open title with a gripping playoff victory over American Webb Simpson at the TPC Scottsdale in Arizona on Sunday.

-Matsuyama clinched his fifth win in his last nine starts worldwide when he sank a 10-foot birdie putt on the fourth playoff hole, the driveable par-four 17th, where Simpson parred.
+Matsuyama clinched his fifth win in his last nine starts worldwide when he sank a 10-foot birdie putt on the fourth playoff hole, the driveable par-four 17th, where Simpson could only par.

-The duo had finished the 72 regulation holes on 17-under-par 267, Matsuyama narrowly missing a birdie putt at the last to card a five-under 66 and Simpson closing with a best-of-the-day 64.
+The duo had finished the 72 regulation holes on 17-under 267, Matsuyama narrowly missing a birdie putt at the last to card a five-under 66 and Simpson closing with a best-of-the-day 64.

+It was Matsuyama's fourth career win on the PGA Tour and Shigeki Maruyama (with three) is the only other Japanese player with multiple victories on the U.S. circuit.

+"It was a struggle, especially that playoff, but I am really happy to win," Matsuyama, 24, told CBS Sports via an interpreter after claiming the Phoenix Open title for a second year in a row at the fourth extra hole.

+The 2012 U.S. Open champion parred all four of the extra holes and while disappointed to lose the playoff, said he was happy to find some form.

+"It's disappointing, just the way I finished (in regulation) birdie-birdie to not come out on top, but it's been a while since I've been in contention.
+I think it was at Colonial back in May ...
+I am thrilled to death with the state of my game."

-South African Louis Oosthuizen carded a 65 to finish third at 16-under while South Korean An Byeong-hun, who had been three strokes clear with nine holes to play, ran up four bogeys after the turn for a 73 and sixth place.
+South African Louis Oosthuizen (65) finished third, one stroke behind, while South Korean An Byeong-hun, who had been three strokes clear with nine holes to play, ran up four bogeys after the turn for a 73 and sixth place, three shots off the pace.

 (Reporting by Mark Lamport-Stokes in St. Augustine, Florida; Editing by Andrew Both)